bennyistanto/gost-climate/book/howto/topic/precipitation-index/working-directory.md

 		1. `ppt`
 		2. `pet`

-	Place to put downloaded IMERG,CHIRPS and TerraClimate data
+	Place to put downloaded IMERG,CHIRPS and TerraClimate data.

 2. `fitting`

-	Place to put fitting parameters output from the calculation
+	Place to put fitting parameters output from the calculation.

 3. `input_nc`
 	1. `imerg`
 	2. `chirps`
 	3. `terraclimate`

-	Place to put netCDF data that will use as an input
+	Place to put netCDF data that will use as an input.

 4. `input_tif`

-	Place to put GeoTIFF file that will use to convert to single netCDF with time dimension enabled
+	Place to put GeoTIFF file that will use to convert to single netCDF with time dimension enabled.

 5. `output_nc`
 	1. `spi`
 	2. `spei`

-	Output folder for SPI calculation
+	Output folder for SPI calculation.

 6. `output_temp`

-	Temporary for nc files from CDO arrange dimension process
+	Temporary for nc files from CDO arrange dimension process.

 7. `output_tif`

-	Final output of SPI, generate by CDO and GDAL
+	Final output of SPI, generate by CDO and GDAL.

 8. `subset`

-	Place to put shapefile for clipping area of interest
+	Place to put shapefile for clipping area of interest.

 Feel free to use your own preferences for this setting/folder arrangements.